 Community Plans are part of the City's General Plan and thus any changes to the Community Plan are considered General Plan amendments.
 Amendments may propose a change in the land use designation for a particular property or changes to the Community Plan's policies and text.
 Private requests are subject to an established public review and approval process.
-Although applicants have the right to submit amendment requests to the City, not all requests merit study and consideration.
+Under the City Charter, only the Director, City Planning Commission, and City Council may initiate an amendment.
 The amendment process allows for the City to deny a proposed amendment if it is inconsistent with the goals and policies of the Community Plan.